ebi-gene-expression-group/cross-species-cellgroup-comparison/README.md

 # Comparing cell groupings between experiments across species

-In Single-cell Expression Atlas we're interesting in relating cell groupings (clusters, cell types) between experiments and across species boundaries, which we can do via the 'marker' genes of each group.
+In Single-cell Expression Atlas we're interested in relating cell groupings (clusters, cell types) between experiments and across species boundaries.
+There is a naive way of doing this using marker genes, and more advanced ways such as [SAMap](https://github.com/atarashansky/SAMap).
+This workflow executes both of those methods (note: the workflow was written before most recent SAMap developments, so is a little of of date in that regard), and produces comparisons of the number of the predicted cross-species intersecting cell groups.
+See [this presentation](https://docs.google.com/presentation/d/1t0HGBIOc7mU2CmKuP2oXVKAMW6V1FzSC/edit?usp=sharing&ouid=108448427482902993534&rtpof=true&sd=true) for some initial results.

+## Naive marker-driven method

+It is possible to compare cell groups (clusters, cell types) across species via the 'marker' genes of each group.
 Since each set of marker genes is a product of the context in which it was derived (sorted cell population, sub-tissue, tissue, whole organism), that context must be matched for comparison of marker gene sets (via ortholog relationships) to be valid.
 With that in mind this workflow will:

  1. Take anndata objects from SCXA analysis for two experiments containing comparable 'organism' parts, even if they're not labelled at the same granularity.
  2. Match the organism parts beween experiments, using the Uberon ontology to re-label where the granularity of organism part annotation is not consistent.